iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> I had this app for several months and I have never got a notice and I have been to the hospital several times.
+I think this app is a waste of time and space.
+I have deleted it..
+I appreciate it, but till you make it where the cdc inputs the info, this app is useless.
+No one will volunteer to put there info in, except good citizens, and those are few and far between<br> :date: __2020-11-22 17:08:11__

+> it sucks dont download<br> :date: __2020-11-21 02:45:49__

+> This doesn't tell me a thing .
+And it takes up space on my phone<br> :date: __2020-11-19 20:18:01__

 > If you're that scared and/or sick then keep your ass inside.
 People are dumb...<br> :date: __2020-11-16 00:18:55__